muhammad-rafi/cisco-nso-docker/learn_nso/nso_service_template.md

 admin@ncs(config-loopback-service-ios-lb-service)#
 ```

-As you can new Loopback 99 has been created on the device
+As you can see new 'Loopback 99' has been created on the device
 ```sh
 cml-dist-rtr01#sh ip int br | i Loop
 Loopback0              10.0.0.5        YES NVRAM  up                    up